-Rockingham County Education Foundation is putting its shoulder to the wheel to help bring about a more equitable society on a local level beginning in childhood and education.
+Rockingham County Education Foundation works with community partners to foster a more equitable society on a local level beginning in childhood and education.
 Equity is "the state, quality or ideal of being just, impartial and fair."
 It seeks to level the playing field through commitment to "promote fairness, justice, and trying to understand and give people what they need to enjoy full, healthy lives."

 We are proud and honored to be partners in three outstanding programs that provide direct and meaningful support to the the most vulnerable students in Rockingham County and deliver the vital resources these young people need to grow into productive members of society.

 The Principal's Fund is a non-competitive regrant program with $65,000 in available funding and made possible by the Reidsville Area Foundation.
 It provides Rockingham County Schools and Moss Street Partnership School with support to help students overcome barriers to academic success.